Dedication to Performance

 Of course, the benefit of positioning them as the 5 Drivers of Workplace Performance is it enabled our customers to use them as a set of levers to improve their performance on masse rather than seeing them as things their managers had to do to manage their particular workgroup.
 Although identifying them felt like a real discovery at the time, what was even more fascinating was how unrelated they appeared to be in every organisation we looked at.
 By that I mean organisations would typically say to us ‘look we know what our strategy is, we just need some help delivering it’.
 However, when we stepped them through it, they could see that for their people, they had no clarity as to what winning looked like or how their role could improve the organisation's performance.

 This demonstrated that although organisations almost always have a strategy, most never have a strategic framework meaning they’ve got no ability to connect their people up to it.
 Equally, companies talk about culture, but it tends to be totally disconnected from strategy.
-So for example, they might say ‘we’ve got a set of values' (or behaviours) but again, they’ve got no ability to shape the mindset they need to create to bring it to life.
+So for example, they might say ‘we’ve got a set of values' (or behaviours) but again, they’ve got no mechanism to develop the mindset they need to create to bring it to life.
 Again, the issue we could see is organisations didn’t have a culture framework meaning they had very little ability to change it.

 The same was true of leadership in the sense that it tends to be taught by leadership experts without any consideration of the strategy.
 This means that most organisations either send their managers away on leadership courses or bring different leadership experts in to train various individuals but, for the most part, it tends to be nothing more than personal development for managers.